sloopstash/kickstart-hadoop/secret/readme.txt

-1. Place ssh keys of hadoop namenode and datanode here.
+- Place SSH keys of Hadoop namenode and datanode here.